mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

 - *Always* add tests and docs for your code.
 - Make sure your proposed changes pass our CI_.
   Until it's green, you risk not getting any feedback on it.
-- Once you've addressed review feedback, make sure to bump the pull request with a comment, so we know you're done.
+- Once you've addressed review feedback, make sure to bump the pull request with a comment so we know you're done.

 Local Dev Environment